Generic selectors

 1. Performance of HC2 with reference to Pap (gold standard): The sensitivity, specificity, PPV, NPV and accuracy of HC2 as a screening tool were 91.7, 87.2, 31.4, 99.4 and 87.5 per cent respectively.

 2. Performance of qPCR with reference to HC2, and Pap (gold standard): The sensitivity, specificity, PPV, NPV and accuracy of qPCR for HPV detection in urine were 85.7, 87.3, 96.6 and 79.5 per cent, respectively, in comparison to HC2.
-In reference to Pap-Cytology, the sensitivity, specificity, PPV, NPV and accuracy of qPCR for urine was 91.7, 78.7, 21.6, 99.3and 81.5 per cent respectively.
+In reference to Pap-Cytology, the sensitivity, specificity, PPV, NPV and accuracy of qPCR for urine was 91.7, 78.7, 21.6, 99.3and 81.5 per cent, respectively.

 3. Performance of qPCR for different samples (urine and oral gargle) of men and women as prospective candidates for viable biological samples for screening of hr-HPV infection: The sensitivity, specificity, PPV, NPV and accuracy of qPCR used for hr-HPV detection in oral gargle samples when compared with urine were 27.5, 100, 100, and 81.5 per cent respectively in females and 62.5, 100, 100 and 97 per cent in men.
-When the performance of qPCR was compared for HPV detection in oral gargle and urine samples in both men and women, the sensitivity, specificity, PPV, NPV and accuracy were 35.8, 100, 100, 88.6 and 89.3 per cent respectively (Table II).
+When the performance of qPCR was compared for HPV detection in oral gargle and urine samples in both men and women, the sensitivity, specificity, PPV, NPV and accuracy were 35.8, 100, 100, 88.6 and 89.3 per cent, respectively (Table II).

-4. Performance accuracy of the multi-layered comparison algorithm: The ROC and AUC was evaluated for each assay (HC2 and qPCR) compared to Pap (Figure 3).
+4. Performance accuracy of the multi-layered comparison algorithm: The ROC and AUC was evaluated for each assay (HC2 and qPCR) compared to Pap (Fig. 3).
 The AU-ROC was 0.895 (95 per cent CI 0.8, 0.989) for HC2 for hr-HPV detection in cervical, 0.852 (95 per cent CI 0.753, 0.951) for qPCR for hr-HPV detection in urine, and 0.596 (95 per cent CI 0.411, 0.78) for qPCR for hr-HPV detection in oral gargle samples.
 The AUC for both HC2 and qPCR urine was close to 1, establishing a good measure for hr-HPV detection.
 The AUC was lower for qPCR for oral samples (0.59).

 Comparison of receiver operating characteristic (ROC) curves for Hybrid Capture 2 (HC2) assays for cervical (C) and quantitative real time PCR (qPCR) for urine (U) and oral gargle sample (O) with reference to Pap as gold standard technique.
 AUC, area under curve.